alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ---
-title: Mapping my Facebook Messenger Network
+title: "Mapping my Facebook Messenger Network"
-author: Alix Dumoulin
+author: "Alix Dumoulin"
 date: '2020-04-01'
+images: friends_net.png
 slug: mapping-my-facebook-messenger-network
-categories: [visualisation, network analysis, social media]
-tags: [D3.js, R, python, network analysis, social media, Facebook]
-images:
+tags:
+- D3.js
+- R
+- python
+- network analysis
+- social media
+- Facebook
+categories:
+- visualisation
+- network analysis
-- friends_net.png
+- social media
 ---

 I am currently going through my personal data downloaded from Facebook to better understand my digital footprint and what Facebook knows about me.
-The Messenger data is an amazing source for text analysis but there is also a wealth of metadata that can be analysed:. here, I look at conversaton participants and I use social network analysis to explore my communication network on Messenger.
+The Messenger data is an amazing source for text analysis but there is also a wealth of metadata that can be analysed: here, I look at conversaton participants and I use social network analysis to explore my communication network on Messenger.

 I hope to answer questions like: how dense is my friendship network?
 Who are my most central friends?
 Did I do a good job at connecting my friends and integrating my social life?
 And much more.